Warden of the Mint

 Warden of the Mint was a high-ranking position at the Royal Mint in England from 1216 to 1829.
 The warden was responsible for a variety of minting procedures and acted as the immediate representative of the current monarch inside the mint.
 The role of warden changed greatly through history with the original task being the receiving, assay and payment for bullion, while later evolving into more of an administerial role.

-The office received a yearly emolument of £500 and up until 1685 wardens were given tenure meaning many wardens died while in office.
-Although technically subordinate to the Master of the Mint whose jobs was act as a contractor to the crown many wardens advanced later on to become Master of the Mint with some wardens holding both offices at the same time.
+The office received a yearly emolument of £500.
+Up until 1685, wardens were given tenure: many of them died while in office.
+Although technically subordinate to the Master of the Mint whose job was act as a contractor to the crown, many wardens advanced later on to become Master of the Mint with some wardens holding both offices at the same time.